High-power Test and System Integration of Direct RF Sampling Based LLRF Control and Monitoring System for S-Band Accelerating Structures: CONCLUSION

 \section{CONCLUSION}

 This paper summarized the progress we have made to date in integrating the NG-LLRF and custom SSA to the S-band test station at NLCTA.
-We have used the NG-LLRF system for capturing the RF signals for high power tests with existing drive and it has demonstrated high precision RF measurement capabilities \cite{liu:icalepcs2025-modr005}.
-For next step, we will integrate the triggering of NG-LLRF with the triggering system of NLCTA and eventually use the NG-LLRF and the custom SSA as the drive of klystron.
+We have used the NG-LLRF system to capture RF signals for high power tests with existing drive and it has demonstrated high precision RF measurement capabilities \cite{liu:icalepcs2025-modr005}.
+For the next step, we will integrate the triggering of NG-LLRF with the triggering system of NLCTA and eventually use the NG-LLRF and the custom SSA as the drive of klystron.

 The highly configurable digital RF front-end, high throughput data stream interfaces, and the massive real-time computation resources of NG-LLRF system make it an ideal platform for large scale AI/ML ready dataset accumulation and edge deployment experiments.
 The high resolution RF waveforms captured at different types of RF stations and beam instrumentation with consistent timestamp and format will be the foundation for training, verifying and optimizing large autonomous control algorithms.
-NLCTA with NG-LLRF can potentially be used as a testbed for future large scale AI/ML control model training and deployment.
+NLCTA with NG-LLRF can potentially be used as a testbed for future large scale AI/ML control model training and deployments.